 CATALYST examined four disaster-prone regions of the world where the need to find new strategies for more efficient management of natural disasters is more compelling.
 The four regions are:

 - Central America and the Caribbean

 The project’s overall goal was not to create new knowledge, but rather to explore and capitalize the existing knowledge, to promote circulation of ideas, suggestions and field-experience that could lead to the development of Best Practices.

 - Four Best Practice Papers represent the core of CATALYST's publications.
-They were produced keeping in mind that - especially in the case of natural disasters that strike different geographic areas - one solution does not fit all.
+They were produced keeping in mind that, especially in the case of natural disasters that strike different geographic areas, one solution does not fit all.
 Hence, the four manuals present the most recent figures relative to disasters's occurrence in each area and a tailor-made overview of strategies and solutions put in place.
 In addition, they highlight and describe a series of key practices that could be turned into best practices, leading to transformations in a region's capacity to address natural disasters and climate change.
-The Best Practice Papers may be downloaded here: Central America and the Caribbean, East and West Africa, South and South-East Asia, European Mediterranean Region.
+The Best Practice Papers may be downloaded here:

 Think Tank Members

 A group of over 130 regional experts, termed Think Tank Members, have provided CATALYST with an added value over other similar projects.
 These regional experts belong to inter-governmental, governmental and non-governmental organisations, the scientific community and the private sector.
 They have worked together, and with the project partners, to support the developing of key knowledge products.
 Their contributions have guaranteed that CATALYST's knowledge products are useful to their own regions.

 In addition, the Think Tank Members also worked to catalyse interregional exchange of knowledge and ideas from all regions, for mutual benefit.